Department of Cooperatives

 Department of Cooperatives (সমবায় অধিদপ্তর) is a Bangladesh government Department under the Ministry of Local Government, Rural Development and Co-operatives responsible for reducing poverty through cooperatives.
 It also responsible for regulating cooperatives, quasi-judicial services, and providing training to them.
 It also provides finance for cooperatives.
-Md.
-Abdul Majid is the Registrar and Director General of the department.
+Munima Hafiz is the Registrar and Director General of the department.